NSLS-II-LIX/py4xs/docs/index.md

   scattering geometry, raw data, and processed data, can be packaged into a single hdf5 file.

-* **Data processing pipeline (under development)** Custom data processing pipelines can be defined and saved in the hdf5 file.

 Functionalities specific to the LiX beamline (e.g. data processing GUIs) can be found under lixtools.